simwrapper/simwrapper.github.io/docs/aftersim-intro.md

 1. Download [serve.py](https://raw.githubusercontent.com/aftersim/aftersim.github.io/source/scripts/serve.py) and save somewhere useful, like your home directory.
 2. `cd` to the root folder you wish to serve, and then run with the command
 3. `/path/to/serve.py` or `~/serve.py` if it's in your home directory
+4. Test that it's working by running the command and browsing to <http://localhost:8000>.
+If you see a file listing, then it is working! 🎉 🎉

 **Java:**